tvsnarayana/tech-interview-handbook/algorithms/permutation.md

 - Give all possible letter combinations from a phone number.

+## Lyft

+- Generate all subsets of a string.

 ## Uber

 - Print all possible `N` pairs of balanced parentheses.